samuelblattner/ffhs-linalg-exercises/docs/index.md

 2. Listen to double-clicks and determine if the click was performed on a line segment.
 If this is the case, remove the line from the canvas.
 3. This is an extra: Provide some UI-controls to set the line width and click tolerance (i.e. the size of the surrounding space to a line in which a click is still accepted as "being on the line").

-Let's walk through some of the most important parts of the application:
+Let's walk through some of the parts of the application.
+I will use an outside-in approach to explain how the application works:

 ### Setting up the exercise
 Since this exercise is using JavaFX-Canvas, it inherits from the _AbstractCanvasExercise_ class.
 The exercise basically initializes the following way: